US History

 Questions

-2. What were two reasons why English people wanted to settle in North America in the 1600s?
+What was the main reason why the English wanted to settle in North America in the early 1600s?

-3. Did everyone find complete freedom and liberty in the New World?
+Did everyone have complete freedom and liberty in the New World?

-4. The French and Indian War (part of the greater Seven Years War) was significant in history.
+The French and Indian War (part of the greater Seven Years War) was a minor event in US history.
 True or false?
 Why was it very important?

-5. The colonists remained content with British rule and loyal to Britain.
-True or false?
+The colonists remained content with British rule and remained loyal to Britain.
+Is this right or wrong?
 What was their biggest complaint or objection to British rule?
 How did the colonists react?

-6. Did the colonist go directly to war with Britain or did they try to negotiate first?
+Georgia.
+Did the colonist go directly to war with Britain, or did they first try to negotiate?

-7. Each state conducted its own affairs and war effort alone.
-Is this correct or wrong?
+Ohio.
+Each state conducted its own affairs and war effort alone.
+Is this correct or incorrect?

-E. What do you think about independence movements around the world, e.g. Catalonia and the Basque region in Spain; Northern Ireland; Quebec in Canada; Okinawa in Japan?
+What do you think about independence movements around the world, e.g. Catalonia and the Basque region in Spain; Northern Ireland; Quebec in Canada; Kurds in Turkey, Iran, Syria; Tibet in China?

 Comments are closed.